 High school students work with our college guidance counselor on a regular basis using the Naviance guidance program as a valuable tool.
 Students explore their individual interests and talents and are individually guided in their freshman year to help them create a strategic plan for academic courses, leadership opportunities, and extracurricular activities.
 The guidance process becomes more focused during the junior year as students begin to consider colleges and the application process.
 By the time students enter the senior year, they are well prepared to apply to the college, university or vocation that is right for them, and to apply for scholarships.

 Students who are identified as those who would benefit from specialized interaction are scheduled to meet regularly with our resource room director.
 During this weekly meeting our resource room director offers support with executive functioning, building organization skills, or works specifically in math, reading, or comprehension.
 The insight gained from these meetings is communicated to the student’s teachers in order to more effectively reach them with instruction.
-Additionally the resource room helps students with organization, student review, planning, modification instructional material and assessments as needed.
+The resource room helps students with organization, student review, planning, modification instructional material and assessments as needed.
 Additionally, we partner with outside contractors to provide specialized services.

 A well-rounded education includes the opportunity to discover, explore and develop creative abilities through art and music classes.
 Learning about master artists and composers enhances the students’ appreciation and provides inspiration for developing their own talents.
 We want our graduates to appropriately value the arts, and hope to help students discover, develop, steward and use their artistic gifts to the glory of God.